Stage 1 Training

 Stage 1 Professional "Sim" Day

-A novel & interactive day; highlighting some of the clinical scenarios faced by anaesthetists in training and focussing on the RCoA 2021 Curriculum requirements for Domain 1 of the Generic Professional Capabilities (Professional Behaviours and Communication).
+A novel & interactive day; highlighting some of the clinical and non-clinical scenarios faced by anaesthetists in training and focussing on the RCoA 2021 Curriculum requirements for the Generic Professional Capabilities.
+Valuable aspects of the day focus on behaviour, professionalism, communication, teamwork and dealing with complex decisions.
 This will enable all Stage 1 trainees to evidence this domain in their portfolios, and is designed for CT1, CT2, CT3s (& ST3s to evidence their Stage 1 Equivalence).
+The day is run in January of each year and places are limited so book your place early.

 Stage 1 Regional Anaesthesia Training Days